The MLQG By-Laws (amended November 2018 version) can be found by clicking here.

 Each meeting includes a program on quilting and a show-and-tell of members’ recently-completed quilts.
 These gatherings provide an opportunity for guild members and guests to share ideas about quilting and to provide encouragement and support for various quilt projects.
 New members and visitors are always welcome.
 Although there is no charge to attend the meetings, visitors are asked to join after attending their third meeting.

 Membership -- The guild currently has about 120 members, of all ability levels, mostly from North Central Pennsylvania and the Southern Tier of New York.
-Annual dues are $20 and are due in January; members must renew their membership by the March meeting in order to continue to receive the guild monthly newsletter and other member benefits.
+Annual dues are $20 and are due by February 1 every year; members must renew their membership by the March meeting in order to continue to receive the guild monthly newsletter and other member benefits.

 Activities -- MLQG sponsors workshops and lectures by nationally-known quilters as well as workshops by guild members.
 There are several informal smaller groups within the guild which allow members to work on their own quilting projects in a comfortable atmosphere with other quilters.
 Other activities sponsored by the guild include a community outreach program and bus trips to national-level quilt shows.

-Nine popular MLQG exhibits have been held at the Gmeiner Art and Cultural Center.
-The next exhibit is scheduled for August-September 2018.
+Ten popular MLQG exhibits have been held at the Gmeiner Art and Cultural Center.